thealgohype/CSV-Druid/readme.md

 # CSV Druid: The Ultimate CSV Analyzer
 ![CSV-Druid : Analysis and Insights from Data](https://github.com/thealgohype/CSV-Druid/blob/main/images/csv-druid-gitpage.png)

+Want to see CSV-Druid in action?
+[Click HERE](https://csv-analyzer.replit.app).

 Welcome to **CSV Druid**, a powerful and user-friendly CSV analyzer that leverages the capabilities of PandasAI for comprehensive data analysis.
 This application is built using Streamlit for an intuitive and interactive user interface.